 This article is part of our Fight Stat Wrap series.

-In the main event of UFC London, Darren Till came in as the favorite.
-However, it was Jorge Masvidal who scored the second-round finish and dominated the headlines.
-The rest of the main card was composed of interesting decisions and some impressive performances from prospects.
+The UFC's swing of international events continued Saturday.
+In the main event of the promotion's show in Abu Dhabi, Khabib Nurmagomedov successfully defended his title against interim champion Dustin Poirier.
+The champion imposed his regular dominant gameplan and recorded the finish in the third round.
+The rest of the main card was an interesting mix of intriguing matches and upsets.
 The following is a by-the-numbers recap that highlights the stats and milestones that stood out on the main card, with stats courtesy of UFCStats.com.